galib-i/palindromic-primes/README.md

 They are explained in the code itself, but in short:

 #### Palindrome Generation
-For each palindrome with three or more digits, there exists a shorter palindrome nested within it.
+Utilises the concept that for each palindrome with three or more digits, there exists a shorter palindrome nested within it.
 For example, the palindrome 13231 contains the palindrome 323, which in turn contains the digit 2.
 Even-digit palindromes are avoided as they are all multiples of 11.

 #### Primality Check
 Utilises Fermat's Little Theorem on a filtered list of palindromes, avoiding all failures (false positives).